 Lean Six Sigma finds synergy between these two managerial styles.
-Lean focuses on eliminating eight areas of waste: defects, overproduction, waiting, non-utilized talent, transportation, inventory, motion and extra-processing.
-Six Sigma, on the other hand, seeks improvements to the quality of process outputs by identifying and getting rid of the cause of errors to minimize the variability in production.
+Lean project management focuses on eliminating eight areas of waste: defects, overproduction, waiting, non-utilized talent, transportation, inventory, motion and extra-processing.
+Six Sigma, on the other hand, seeks improvements to the quality of process outputs by identifying and removing the cause of errors to minimize the variability in production.

-Lean Six Sigma then works together to cut production costs, while also improving the quality and speed of production, keeping the organization competitive.
-The Six Sigma part reduces variations and Lean has its sights on where there is waste and how to reduce it, all of which results in saving money.
+Lean Six Sigma then works together to cut production costs while improving the quality and speed of production, keeping the organization competitive.
+Six Sigma reduces variations and Lean has its sights on where there is waste and how to reduce it, both of which help save money.
 The two work well at efficiency, productivity and sound financial control.

 Six Sigma and Agile